Robert Towns: New South Wales

 Towns reached Port Jackson in March 1843, and took charge of the Sydney agency of Robert Brooks & Co.
 He was joined by his wife and son the following year.
 He already had strong ties in Sydney.
 Apart from almost annual voyages to the colony in the preceding fifteen years, on 28 December 1833 he had married Sophia Wentworth, a sister of explorer and politician William Charles Wentworth, at St Philip's Church, Sydney; the couple honeymooned at her brother's estate at Toongabbie.

 In 1843 he established Robert Towns & Co., General Merchants, Ship and Commission Agents, at Sydney.
 An early investment was the purchase of the Elizabeth (174 tons) in 1843.
 She had been built in 1816 and the purchase of old vessels like her became a feature of his shipowning.
 In 1855 he took into the partnership (later Sir) Alexander Stuart.
 By 1857 the firm had made profits of £245,000.
-Much of this success relied on the ongoing business relationship with Robert Brooks.
-Brooks provided capital for joint ventures, made advances against Australian exports and provided general financial backing for Robert Towns & Co.

 The depressed colonial economy of the early 1840s, and his ready access to credit, allowed Towns to quickly become established as a leading figure in the shipping industry.
 He purchased eight vessels and also a well-located wharf at Millar's Point, Darling Harbour, that soon became known as Towns' Wharf.
 The vessels were put to work in the sandalwood trade, as pelagic whalers and as trading vessels.
 His standing in the Sydney commercial circles saw him invited to join the board of the Bank of New South Wales in 1850.
-Later in the decade, he became president of the bank.

 Towns entry into the sandalwood trade began with a stroke of good fortune.
 His vessel Elizabeth returned to Sydney on 29 June 1845 from Tanna with 100 tons of sandalwood.
 It was sent to China where it arrived at a time of high prices of almost £50 a ton for a commodity the gathering of which by the natives at Eromanga had been paid for with old hoop-iron, axes and assorted ironmongery.
 Later in the 1840s he began to establish trading posts on the islands of the Pacific to gather sandalwood, beche-de-mer and coconut oil for collection by his island trading vessels.
 Trading posts were established at New Caledonia (in 1847), the Isle of Pines (1848) and at Aneityum (1853).
-The commodities collected there he sometimes shipped to China on his own vessels.
-On the return journey they would bring consignments of tea, rice and sugar from ports in Asia.
-Some of these cargoes, particularly during the gold rush years, were highly profitable.